-Counseling Services

-- After completion of the assessment and orientation, complete a SEP.
-If you have completed 15 or less college units, attend a Course Planning Session to create an Abbreviated SEP (one semester plan).
-If you have 16 or more college units completed, make an appointment with a counselor to complete a SEP.
-For the Course Planning Session schedule and to make an appointment, check out the Counseling and Advisement Center webpage, call (626) 914-8530, or stop by the Counseling and Advisement Center located on the second floor of the Student Services Building.
-If you are eligible for specialty counseling services, inquire with the appropriate department for available SEP services.
-New students who complete the SEP component will earn an earlier registration date. - New students will also be required to complete a Comprehensive SEP (multi-term plan) after completing 15 degree applicable units or prior to the end of the third semester.
-The Comprehensive SEP describes student responsibilities, requirements, courses, programs, and services necessary to achieve the course of study goal. - Undecided Goal If you have any questions regarding what Program/Course of Study or Educational Goal to select, please visit the Course of Study website to assist with your selection, or you may also make an appointment with a counselor or educational advisor in the Courseling and Advisement Center.
+• f After completion of the assessment and orientation, complete a SEP.
+If you have completed 15 or less college units, at r F Course Planning Session to create an Abbreviated SEP (one semester plan).
+If you have 16 or more college units compared an appointment with a counselor to complete a SEP.
+For the Course Planning Session schedule and to make an pointment, check out the Counseling and Advisement Center webpage, call (626) 914-8530, or stop by the Counseling S Advisement Center located on the second floor of the Student Services Building.
+If you are eligible for specialty counse services, inquire with the appropriate department for available SEP services.
+New students who complete the SEP con nent will earn an earlier registration date. l· New students will also be required to complete a Comprehensive SEP (multi-term plan) after completing 15 degree ap ole units or prior to the end of the third semester.
+The Comprehensive SEP describes student responsibilities, requirer courses, programs, and services necessary to achieve the course of study goal. i Undecided Goal - For assistance in choosing an Educational Goal and/or Course of Study (major) pathway, contact the Career Center at (626) 914-8530 for a list of services and resources.
+To change your status from "undecided goal" to a ceducational goal and/or course of study, login to WingSpan, select Admissions and Records, Update Program Cours Study.
+Reg istration Appointment Date • \ a View your registration appointment date online on WingSpan .
+You will need your Citrus Identification Number and P al Identification Number (PIN) to access WingSpan which is the Citrus College registration system.
+Your PIN is your l date (example April 30, 1988 enter 043088) unless you previously changed your PIN.
+Your appointment is valid for the date and time shown, and for any scheduled registration date and time thereafter.
+For information on how registration appointments are issued and what you need to do to ensure you receive a higher relation appointment, visit the priority registration page . ister on WingSpan On your registration date register online on WingSpan .
+Be prepared to pay for your classes when you register to avoid losing your classes due to non- payment drop . f you experience technical difficulties with login issues to student e-mail, WingSpan, Network, wireless access, or Can blease visit the Student Login Guide .
+Atte end the First Class: It's Required! •] f you enroll in a class and miss the first meeting, the instructor may give your place to a waiting student. • I If you cannot take the class, it is your responsibility to drop your class online before the refund and or drop/withdrawa deadlines.

-Registration Appointment Date

-- View your registration appointment date online on WingSpan.
-You will need your Citrus Identification Number and Personal Identification Number (PIN) to access WingSpan which is the Citrus College registration system.
-Your PIN is your birth date (example April 30, 1988 enter 043088) unless you previously changed your PIN. - Your appointment is valid for the date and time shown, and for any scheduled registration date and time thereafter. - For information on how registration appointments are issued and what you need to do to ensure you receive a higher registration appointment, visit the priority registration page.

-Register on WingSpan

-- On your registration date register online on WingSpan. - Be prepared to pay for your classes when you register to avoid losing your classes due to non-payment drop. - If you experience technical difficulties with login issues to student e-mail, WingSpan, Network, wireless access, or Blackboard, please visit the Student Login Guide.

-Attend the First Class: It's Required!

-- If you enroll in a class and miss the first meeting, the instructor may give your place to a waiting student. - If you cannot take the class, it is your responsibility to drop your class online before the refund and or drop/withdrawal deadlines.
 Please review the Add/Drop/Refund Deadline Dates on the class schedule webpage.

-Get Involved on Campus!

-- Engaging in student activities can be a rewarding component of your education.
-We offer a variety of opportunities for you to become involved with student life and create a sense of campus community. - Get involved with your fellow Owls and join an organization, club, performing arts group, journalism, or competitive athletics team!!! - Visit the Student Affairs page for information about student activities, campus clubs, and student government. - Follow us on social media.
+Get Involved on Campus! t Engaging in student activities can be a rewarding component of your education.
+We offer a variety of opportunities for become involved with student life and create a sense of campus community. i Get involved with your fellow Owls and join an organization, club, performing arts group, journalism, or competitive a cs team!!!
+Visit the Student Affairs page for information about student activities, campus clubs, and student government.
+Follow us on social media.
 Our links are on our web pages.
-We're on Facebook, Twitter and Instagram. - Visit the Campus Center or Office of Student Life and Leadership Development to learn about upcoming activities. - Watch for fliers and posters around campus announcing upcoming events and opportunities. - Register to Vote Please visit the voter registration website for additional information on becoming a registered voter.

-College Catalog - Rules, Regulations and Program Information
+We're on Facebook, Twitter and Instagram .
+Visit the Campus Center or Office of Student Life and Leadership Development to learn about upcoming activities.
+Watch for fliers and posters around campus announcing upcoming events and opportunities.
+Register to Vote - Please visit the voter registration website for additional information on becoming a registered voter ege Catalog - Rules, Regulations and Program Information ~ 33

-• Learn the rules and regulations that apply to you as well as program requirements by reviewing the College Catalog.